Young Dumb & Broke: Live performances

 American rock band Imagine Dragons performed their song "Thunder" at the 2017 American Music Awards in a mash-up with "Young Dumb & Broke", with Khalid joining them for the performance.
 A little over a month later, on December 20, a studio version of the mash-up was released.

 Chart performance

 "Young Dumb & Broke" peaked at number 18 on the Billboard Hot 100 and number 17 on the UK Singles Chart.
 The song topped the charts in New Zealand and the Philippines and reached top 10 in Australia and Belgium.
 It also peaked at number one for 11 weeks on the Billboard R&B Songs chart.

+Use in the media

+"Young Dumb & Broke" is featured on the soundtrack of the 2021 BBC comedy The Outlaws in episode 4.